la2050/challenge/faqs.markdown

 We’re open!
 But here are some ideas about what we’re looking for:

-* Bold efforts that will produce measurable wins for the LA region
+* Bold ideas that will produce measurable wins for the LA region
 * A spirit of collaboration and desire to unify and amplify collective efforts
 * Clear focus on inclusion, diversity of voices, and equity
 * Efforts that not only produce positive results, but are also focused on increasing local engagement and civic participation